flucoma/flucoma-cli/QuickStart.md

 will put on the Desktop 2 files from the default HPSS settings, and:

 ```
-nmf -source FULLPATHTOASOUND -rank 5 -resynth ~/Desktop/ranks.wav
+nmf -source FULLPATHTOASOUND -rank 5 -resynth ~/Desktop/components.wav
 ```

-will put on the desktop a single 5-channel audio file with the resynthesised 5 ranks requested.
+will put on the desktop a single 5-channel audio file with the resynthesised 5 components requested.

-4) an overview of the provided functions is available in the Fluid_Decomposition_Overview.md file, and an extensive documentation is available as a webpage in the /docs folder - add fluid.buf to a function.
+4) an overview of the provided functions is available in the Fluid_Decomposition_Overview.md file, and an extensive documentation is available as a webpage in the /docs folder

 #### Enjoy!